 - Wash and scrub potatoes.

-- Slice the whole potato to about 1/3" slices; slice into French fry strip; and then into small cubes.
+- Slice the whole potato to about 1/3-inch slices; slice into French fry strip; and then into small cubes.

 - Preheat a frying pan with oil on medium-high heat and add potatoes.

-- Season with either fresh rosemary or smoked paprika (check with manufacturer to ensure it is gluten-free), an salt and pepper.
+- Season with either fresh rosemary or smoked paprika (check with manufacturer to ensure it is gluten-free), and salt and pepper.

 - Stir occasionally; cook until brown and tender.